-Nazarov and Sharipov had been jailed in 2012, and Suvhanov (for the second time) in 2013.
+Nazarov and Sharipov were jailed in 2012, and Suvhanov (for the second time) in 2013.
 The men had lodged their Human Rights Committee appeals in August 2013.

 Another conscientious objector former prisoner, Arslan Begenchov, lodged a case to the UN Human Rights Committee on 20 June 2018 and is awaiting a decision, Jehovah's Witnesses told Forum 18.
 When sentenced in Charjew to one year's imprisonment in January 2018, Begenchov was the first conscientious objector to be sentenced to prison since 2014.

 The telephones of the regime-appointed Chair of the Mejlis (Parliament) Human Rights Committee Yusupguly Eshshayev and the regime-appointed Human Rights Ombudsperson Yazdursun Gurbannazarova went unanswered each time Forum 18 called on 22 November.